tigerfarm/arduino/Altair101/Processor/README.md

 void processOpcode() {
     ...
-    Unfortunately, I used dataByte as function variable.
+    // dataByte is not used in this procedure.
-    ++ Change this, so that dataByte is not used in processOpcode().
+    // statusByte is set for opcodes: IN, OUT, and HLT.
     ...
     Either sets, opcode to the binary opcode value, example:
             ...